 The property price gap between London and the rest of the UK has reached ultimate heights.
-The record divide, revealed in data from the Land Registry, shows:
+The record divide, revealed in data from The Land Registry, shows:

-So basically, buying a property in London is going to cost you over two and a half times more than buying elsewhere.
-Got a seven figure budget?
-You could easily get yourself an Islington town house, or become the proud owner of a Scottish stately home.
-Perhaps you fancy a one bed flat in London’s Kings Cross?
-You could get yourself a nine bedroom mansion in Devon for the same price.
+It is fair to say that buying a property in London is going to cost you over two and a half times more than buying elsewhere.
+So, if you have got a seven-figure budget, you could easily get yourself an Islington town house, or become the proud owner of a Scottish stately home.
+On the other hand, you might like a one bed flat in London’s Kings Cross?
+But bear in mind that you can get yourself a nine bedroom mansion in Devon for the same price.

-In London, the indicators of an overheated market are showing and then some; recent data from Nationwide Building Society reveals that London property prices have risen by 18pc from the year before.
+In London, the indicators of an overheated market are showing and then some; recent data from Nationwide Building Society reveals that London property prices have risen by 18% from the year before.
 With supply being limited, and demand being high due to the allure of London’s trendy image, jobs etc., buyers are increasingly desperate, prices remain sky high and the only way is up.

-This isn’t just a matter of the North/South divide anymore, ‘The contrast between London and the rest of the UK grows starker by the day.
+“The contrast between London and the rest of the UK grows starker by the day.
 London has almost become a country within a country”